Chełmno trials: Poland 2001

 The last person charged in connection with the crimes at Chełmno was a Pole, Henryk Mania.
 He was one of eight Polish prisoners who worked with the camp Sonderkommando.
 Mania had been originally imprisoned after being accused of attempting to poison a German.
-These eight prisoners has previously worked at a sonderkommando at Fort VII prison where they would dispose of dead prisoners.
+These eight prisoners has previously worked as sonderkommando at Fort VII prison where they would dispose of dead prisoners.
 The men were then transferred to Chełmno after being selected by Herbert Lange Fifty-six years after the end of World War II, he was convicted as an accessory to murder.

 His investigation, begun in 1956, was renewed in 1991 by the Institute of National Remembrance.
 He was tried in a 2001 court case in Poznań.
 The collapse of several communist regimes and release of new records made it possible.
 Mania was found guilty of helping to load prisoners into gas-vans and collecting their watches and jewellery, which he also stole for himself.
 He was sentenced to eight years' imprisonment, with consideration given to his advanced age.